Ottoman Turkish: History

+Ottoman Turkish was developed and extensively promoted as an imperial and court language during the reign of Mehmed II, with whose encouragement the language became heavily Persianised.

 Language reform

 In 1928, following the fall of the Ottoman Empire after World War I and the establishment of the Republic of Turkey, widespread language reforms (a part in the greater framework of Atatürk's reforms) instituted by Mustafa Kemal Atatürk saw the replacement of many Persian and Arabic origin loanwords in the language with their Turkish equivalents.
 One of the main supporters of the reform was the Turkish nationalist Ziya Gökalp.
 It also saw the replacement of the Perso-Arabic script with the extended Latin alphabet.
 The changes were meant to encourage the growth of a new variety of written Turkish that more closely reflected the spoken vernacular and to foster a new variety of spoken Turkish that reinforced Turkey's new national identity as being a post-Ottoman state.

 See the list of replaced loanwords in Turkish for more examples of Ottoman Turkish words and their modern Turkish counterparts.
-Two examples of Arabic and two of Persian loanwords are found below.
+Five examples of Arabic loanwords are found below with their Turkic-derived synonyms, the Arabic loanwords are still used alongside the Turkic words in Modern Turkish.